Published by Random House Children's Books on October 26th 2010

 Genres: Young Adult, Love & Romance, Holidays & Celebrations, Christmas & Advent, Social Issues, Friendship

-Also by this author: Will Grayson, Will Grayson, The Lover's Dictionary, Every Day, Two Boys Kissing, Another Day
+Also by this author: The Twelve Days of Dash & Lily, Will Grayson, Will Grayson, The Lover's Dictionary, Every Day, Two Boys Kissing, Another Day

 A whirlwind romance from the New York Times bestselling authors of Nick & Norah’s Infinite Playlist!
 “I’ve left some clues for you.
 If you want them, turn the page.
 If you don’t, put the book back on the shelf, please.”
 16-year-old Lily has left a red notebook full of challenges on her favorite bookstore shelf, waiting for just the right guy to come along and accept its dares.
 Dash, in a bad mood during the holidays, happens to be the first guy to pick up the notebook and rise to its challenges.